ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide-v8.8.0.md

     }
     ```

-5. Lastly, we'll add the `showText` method to display the barcode results on the UI
+5. Lastly, add the `showText` method to display the barcode results on the UI

     Objective-C: